sjl/red-tape/docs/03-input.markdown

 ==========

 Red Tape forms take a map of data as input.
-Red Tape is designed with web-based forms in mind, but since it operates on plain old maps you could theoretically use it for other things as well.
+Red Tape is designed with web-based forms in mind, but since it operates on plain old maps you could certainly use it for other things as well.

 [TOC]